Update to Trusts – 22 September 2020

 - Seeking support from trusts to do what they can to minimise the loss of MTI doctors onto Tier 2 visas MTI doctors Tier 2 and Tier 5 employment

 NHS employers have developed a dedicated international recruitment toolkit which is aimed at supporting those coming to work from overseas in UK during this challenging period with practical examples of how Trusts can support their doctors.
-This can be downloaded here.
+This can be downloaded from NHS Employers.

 MTI New Starters Reports